How to: View Job Step Information (SQL Server Management Studio)

-When you are connected to Microsoft SQL Server 2005 or later, you can click View only when Log to table is checked.
+- When you are connected to Microsoft SQL Server 2005, you can click View only when Log to table is checked.
 In this case, the job step output is written to the sysjobstepslogs table in the msdb database.

-In SQL Server 2005 or later, the View button is disabled when job step output is written to a file.
+In SQL Server 2005, the View button is disabled when job step output is written to a file.
 To view a job step output file, use Notepad.